russelldear/giantfriend/README.md

 # giantfriend

-DotnetCore lambda that updates recent Strava rides to be eBike rides, with a selected bike.
+DotnetCore lambda that updates recent Strava rides to be eBike rides, with a specified bike.

+The Strava watch app doesn't let me start a ride as an eBike ride - I have to remember to go and change it later.
+This solves that problem.

 ## Required Environment Variables
 - ClientId